Emergence of Cascading Flat Bands in Breathing Superlattices

-For simplicity, let us illustrate the scheme by introducing the breathing superlattice in 1D.
+\textit{Analytical models.—}For simplicity, let us illustrate the scheme by introducing the breathing superlattice in 1D.
 We start by considering an enlarged unit cell containing $N$ sites in a simple 1D periodic lattice with lattice constant $a_0$.
-To construct the breathing superlattice, we divide the enlarged unit cell into two equal sublattices, and perturb them either positively (expanded) or negatively (shrunken) without altering the size of the larger unit cell (See Fig. \ref{fig:structurediagram}).
-Consequently, each sublattice comprising a simple chain of $N/2$ sites with different spacings $a_{1,2}=a_0(1\pm \delta)$, where the shifting parameter $\delta$ characterizes the breathing strength.
+To construct the breathing superlattice, we divide the unit cell into two equal sublattices, and shift them either positively or negatively without altering the size of the large unit cell.
+Consequently, the unit cell contains two sublattices, each comprising a simple chain of $n$ sites with different spacings $a_{1,2}=a_0(1\pm \delta)$, where the shifting parameter $\delta$ characterizes the breathing strength.
 The real-space tight-binding (TB) Hamiltonian takes the form